 How to Boil Green Beans

-1. Snap or Trim the Green Beans
+1. Snap or Trim the Ends

 You can gather a few green beans at a time and cut off the ends with a knife.
 Or, snap them off individually with your hands.
 Remove about ¼-½ inch from the end.
 It is only necessary to trim off the stem end, but you can also take off the tail end if preferred.

-2. How Long to Boil Green Beans
+2. Boil Green Beans in Salted Water

 Bring a large pot of water to a boil over medium-high heat.
 Make sure it’s large enough to comfortably fit the green beans.

-Carefully add the beans to the water using a slotted spoon and boil for about 4-5 minutes, or until tender yet still crisp.
 They’ll also start to turn a beautiful bright green color.
 Be sure to start checking on them after 3 minutes to ensure they do not overcook.

 Pour the water and green beans into a colander in the sink so that it can drain.
 You can also pat the beans dry to ensure all of the extra water is removed before serving.
+(This step is crucial.
+You don’t want overly watery beans!)

 Learn How to Blanch Green Beans with ice water and a large bowl to stop the cooking process!